orangejulius/blog/source/_posts/2014-02-10-howto-access-a-linux-machine-behind-a-home-router-with-ssh-tunnels.markdown

     ssh localhost -p 19922

-Since port 19922 is only active when our ssh tunnel is in place, this allows us to check for the tunnel's existence: if our tunnel is down, ssh will fail with a connection error.
+Since port 19922 is only active when our ssh tunnel is in place, this allows us to check for the tunnel's existence: if our tunnel is down, SSH will fail with a connection error.

 One final trick SSH gives us is the ability to set up multiple port forwardings in one command.
 With that, our complete solution can be written in a simple bash script: